 Serving Everyone

 We all love to be revered and remembered by our friends and relatives.
-So we crack jokes, share knowledge, and boast about our abilities and performances to impress them and gain their praise.
-And it might be wise to share our past performances during a job interview.
+So, we crack jokes, share knowledge, and boast about our abilities and performances to impress them and gain their praise.
+We share our past performances during a job interview to impress our interviewer.
 But friendships grow cold when we try to impress our friends.
-What keeps it warm is our love and care for others.
+Our genuine love and care for others keep them warm and comforted.

 “We know that ‘We all possess knowledge.’
 But knowledge puffs up while love builds up.”
 1 Corinthians 8:1 NIV